-- Sovereign risk is the sum of all exposures to the central government and its various offshoots - Country risk is the sum of all exposures to obligors in a given country.
-Country risk reflects the Bank exposure to a given economic and political environment, which is taken into consideration when assessing counterparty quality.
-Country risk will not materialize as our bank strategy is for the Bank to be exposed mainly to domestic markets. - Migration risk is the possible improvement or deterioration of borrower's credit standing, which migrates into another risk class or eventually default. - Counterparty risk is the credit risk embedded in payment or transactions between counterparties.
+- Sovereign risk is the sum of all exposures to the central government and its various offshoots. - Country risk is the sum of all exposures to obligors in a given country.
+Country risk reflects the Bank exposure to a given economic and political environment, which is taken into consideration when assessing counterparty quality. - Migration risk is the possible improvement or deterioration of borrower's credit standing, which migrates into another risk class or eventually default. - Counterparty risk is the credit risk embedded in payment or transactions between counterparties.
 Those transactions include bilateral contracts such as over-the-counter derivatives contracts ("OTC").
 The amount of this risk varies over time in line with changing market parameters which then impacts the replacement value of the relevant transactions or portfolio.